 It’s time for another vegan trash food review here on Night Water!
 This post follows in the grand tradition of my Veganuary fast food tour and is a direct sequel to my review of Simulate Wings from March.

 In that review, I mentioned that I tried—unsuccessfully—to procure a free box of the Wings from Simulate’s press team.
-Luckily, my failure to prove myself as a hashtag vegan influencer didn’t stop me from reviewing the fake meat chicken wing and declaring that they were, unfortunately, not quite ready for take-off.
+Luckily, my failure to prove myself as a hashtag vegan influencer didn’t stop me from reviewing the fake meat chicken wings and declaring that they were, unfortunately, not quite ready for take-off.

 I sent the review on to the press team and thankfully, they not only didn’t take it personally but actually went ahead and sent me two free boxes of their brand new Tenders, which have been rolling out to stores over the last month and are now available for purchase online.